-Overheating is one of the most common reasons our clients have problems with their laptops.
-Using your laptop on anything but a hard surface is a big culprit but the fastest and most efficient way to break your laptop is to carry it around inside your laptop bag or sleeve while it’s turned on.
+A laptop overheating is one of the most common reasons our clients have problems with their machines.
+Using your laptop on anything but a hard surface is a big culprit, but the fastest and most efficient way to break your laptop is to carry it around inside your laptop bag or sleeve while it’s turned on.

 There are lots of moving parts in your laptop that are powered by a battery.
 Just like the engine in a car – your computer’s battery heats up as it runs.
 Fortunately, the engineers who designed your laptop know this and added a tiny fan and vents that whisk the heat away from the delicate parts inside.

-Over the years, we’ve replaced countless motherboards that broke from overheating by clients who were “just going to class” or thought their laptop would be OK because they “kept the compartment open so the computer could get air”.
+Over the years, we’ve replaced countless motherboards that broke from overheating by clients who were “just going to class” or thought their laptop would be OK because they “kept the compartment open so the computer could get air.”
 Please, please don’t ever do either of these things.
 Can you walk from room to room with your laptop on?
 Yes.
-But before you place it in your computer bag or sleeve for any length of time, make sure to save all your work and then s completely shut off your computer by hovering over the windows icon, selecting the power button, and then clicking “Power Off”.
+But before you place it in your computer bag or sleeve for any length of time, save all your work and completely shut off your computer by hovering over the Windows icon, selecting the power button, and then clicking “Power Off.”

 PLEASE NOTE: Simply closing your laptop to put it in “standby mode” is not enough because the fan is still running which creates heat if the air has nowhere to go.